ftchirou/blink/README.md

 # Blink Programming Language

-Blink is a tiny programming language built whose sole purpose is to learn how to design and implement a programming language.
+Blink is a tiny programming language whose sole purpose is to learn how to design and implement a programming language.
 Blink is an interpreted class-based, object-oriented programming language featuring a strong static type system.
 Its syntax and semantics are inspired by the programming languages Scala, Clojure and Kotlin.

 This repository contains the tokenizer, the parser, the type checker, the interpreter and the standard library.